christian1980nrw/Spotmarket-Switcher/README.md

 - [Victron](https://www.victronenergy.com/) Venus OS Energy Storage Systems like the [MultiPlus-II series](https://www.victronenergy.com/inverters-chargers)

 The code is simple so that it can easily be adapted to other energy storage systems if you are able to control charging by Linux shell commands.
-Please have a look below line 100 of the controller.sh file so that you can see what can be configured by the user.
+Please have a look around line 965 of the controller.sh (charger_command_turnon) so that you can see how easy it can be adapted.
+Please share your customization so other users can benefit from it.

 ## Data Source